 In the pre-colonial era, African countries adopted their own means of exchange.
 For instance, in Nigeria, there was trade by barter system.

-In layman’s words, trade by barter is using your own goods in exchange for other goods you’re in need of.
-This means, that if you have a cup of garri and you need a cup of beans, you’d have to look for someone who had beans and who is in need of garri.
+This means, if you have a cup of garri and you need a cup of beans, you’d have to look for someone who had beans and who is in need of garri.

 This is still being practised in some communities across Africa, nationally, the trade by barter system has been replaced by legal tender globally known as “currency”.